ionic-team/ionic-framework/BREAKING.md

 import 'zone.js';
 ```

-**`bindLifecycleEvents` No Longer Exported**

-The internal `bindLifecycleEvents` helper is no longer exported from `@ionic/angular/common`.
-It was framework plumbing for wiring Ionic lifecycle events to component instances and was never part of the documented API.
-Apps don't call it directly.

 **TypeScript**

 Ionic 9 supports TypeScript 5.4 or later, matching the minimum for Angular 18.
 Angular 21 requires TypeScript 5.9 or later per Angular's own requirements.